Lean-Mean-Protein-Machine-Learning/LMPM/docs/get_started.md

 We will work with **three different environments**:

 - `lmpmenv`: used for deployment.
-Only has the packages required by our module to run (this is numpy, sci-kit learn, matplotlib, seaborn, numba, biopython and flask).
-This environment should be lightweight so that it can be used efficiently on the webapp.
-Right now it does not have `tensorflow` nor `jupyternotebook`.
-If we end up using any `tensorflow` function, we can install it in this environment too.
+Only has the packages required by our module to run (this is numpy, pandas, sci-kit learn, matplotlib, and seaborn).
+This environment should be lightweight so that users that only are interested in using our module can install it and start using it easily.

 - `lmpmdev`: used for development.
-This is the package we should use to test and develop the machine learning models.
-We shoud use this one when working with Jupyter Notebooks to create and test new functions.
-In addition to the packages already in `lmpmenv`, it includes `jupyter notebook`.
+Includes the same packages as `lmpmenv` but includes `jupyter notebook` so that we can use it to test and develop the machine learning models.
+This is the one to use when working with Jupyter Notebooks to create and test new functions.
+Its `environment.yml` file is inside the `notebooks/` folder because it is only used in development.

-- `lmpmbioservices`: used to download data from uniprot ONLY.
-Andrew used the bioservices library to get the data from uniprot.
+- `lmpmbioservices`: used ONLY to download data from uniprot.
+For that, we used the bioservices library to get the data from uniprot.
 This library does not work in Python 3.8 and is incompatible with the other environments.
 We solved this by creating a third environment with python 3.7 and this library.
 It also has numpy, pandas, matplotlib, seaborn and jupyter notebook because we use jupyter notebooks to download data.
 See below for more information.
+Its `environment.yml` file is inside the `notebooks/` folder because it is only used in development.

-In summary: use `lmpmdev` whenever you need to work with jupyter notebooks, use `lmpmenv` if you work on test the final module or the web app, and use `lmpmbioservices` if you are trying to download data from uniprot.
+In summary: use `lmpmdev` whenever you need to work with jupyter notebooks, use `lmpmenv` if you work on test the final module, and use `lmpmbioservices` if you are trying to download data from uniprot.

 To create these environments run:

 ```
 conda env create -f environment.yml
-conda env create -f environment_dev.yml
+conda env create -f notebooks/environment_dev.yml
-conda env create -f environment_bioserv.yml
+conda env create -f notebooks/environment_bioserv.yml
 ```

 Check if you have successfully created the environments by running the following command.
 You should see a list with your environments including `lmpmenv`, `lmpmdev` and `lmpmbioservices`.